IBM/ibmi-oss-docs/python/INSTALLING_PYTHON_PKGS.md

 If you must install using pip, make sure to invoke pip correctly (see [Python usage notes](./README.md))

-Also, you may need to install develompent tools, like gcc and automake, which you can often do a la carte (`yum install gcc automake`) or you may need to install the "Developer Tools" group (`yum install "Developer Tools"`).
+Also, you may need to install development tools, like gcc and automake, which you can often do a la carte (`yum install gcc automake`) or you may need to install the "Development Tools" group (`yum group install "Development Tools"`).

 You will also need to set the following environment variables for build:
 - `OBJECT_MODE=64`